fpoussin/QtUsb/README.md

 **Option 2: Importing the code in your project**
 This will tie your app to a specific Qt version as it uses private headers
-You need to include the pri file into your qmake file:
+You need to add the QtUsb subdirectoty into CMakeLists.txt:
 ```
-include(QtUsb/src/usb/files.pri)
+add_subdirectory(QtUsb)
 ```
 Include headers:
 ```